Tom Seaver diagnosed with dementia

 His most memorable season came in 1969 when he led the Mets to the World Series title, after the expansion franchise suffered through seven consecutive losing seasons after it joined the major leagues in 1962.

+Mike Piazza said Seaver will always be "the heart and soul of the Mets" and "the standard which all Mets aspire to."

+"So sad to hear Tom Seaver has dementia," Piazza said on Twitter, adding that he did not "feel worthy to be mentioned in the same breath," and was honored to be with him in the Hall of Fame.

-In recent years, Seaver, a native Californian, has devoted all of his time to a vineyard that produces about 400 to 500 cases of cabernet sauvignon a year.
+In recent years, Seaver, a native Californian, has devoted his time to a vineyard that produces about 400 to 500 cases of cabernet sauvignon a year.